 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted employment for electrical and electronics installers and repairers overall would decline 4% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted employment for electrical and electronics installers and repairers overall would decline 1% from 2018-2028 (www.bls.gov).
 The growth rate could depend on a worker's specialty.
-For example, a 5% decline was expected for powerhouse, substation, and relay installers, while job openings were expected to increase by 4% for electric motor and power tool repairers.
+For example, a 2% increase was expected for powerhouse, substation, and relay installers, while job openings were also expected to increase by 3% for electric motor and power tool repairers.
 Commercial and industrial equipment electronics repairers should see little to no change in that same time period.

 Continuing Education and Certification